fdazen/fda-documentation/accounting.md

 ---
 title: Accounting
 tags:
   - accounting
+keywords: >-
-keywords: "reports, payments, currency, pay types, credit card, invoices, discount reasons, Revenue Labels, Revenue Categories, security deposit"
+  reports, payments, currency, pay types, credit card, invoices, discount reasons, Revenue Labels, Revenue Categories, security deposit
-last_updated: "November 25th, 2015"
+last_updated: 'November 25th, 2015'
+summary: >-
-summary: The Accounting section is about all of those settings that have to do payments and accounting.
+  The Accounting section is about all of those settings that have to do payments and accounting.
 published: true
 ---